nikouu/TinyWordle/README.md

 However, I will be targeting x64 Windows.
 And to make sure it works, I'll be playing one game after each attempt to see if it still works.

 ## Original
 The `00 original` folder is about getting the game going with no attempt to think about efficiency.
 It's left as is, warts and all.
-There are some inefficencies, useless assignments, etc. But that's all part of this game to shrink the file - we need a baseline *somewhere*.
+There are some inefficiencies, useless assignments, etc. But that's all part of this game to shrink the file - we need a baseline *somewhere*.

 ```
 dotnet publish -r win-x64 -c Release